cmusatyalab/elijah-cloudlet/README.md

 We have tested at __Ubuntu 12.04 LTS 64-bit__

-This version of Cloudlet code have several dependencies on other project for further optimization, and currently we include dependent codes as a binary.
+This version of Cloudlet code have several dependencies on other project for further optimization, and currently we include this dependency as a binary.
-Therefore we currently recommend you to use __Ubuntu 12.04 LTS 64-bit__
+Therefore, it recommend you to use __Ubuntu 12.04 LTS 64-bit__